nagios-plugins-rabbitmq/nagios-plugins-rabbitmq/README.md

 - check\_rabbitmq\_objects
   - Use a variety of APIs to count instances of various objects on the server.
-These include vhosts, exchanbges, bindings, queues and channels.
+These include vhosts, exchanges, bindings, queues and channels.

 See the relevant POD documentation/man pages for more information on usage.